-The total pension liability in the June 30, 2020 and 2019 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2021 and 2020 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50% and for future periods Salary increases 2.00% annually and for future periods Investment rate of return 5.00%, net of pension plan investment expense, including inflation Pre- and post-retirement mortality Mortality rates were based upon the 2020 and 2019 IRC 430(h)(3)(A) Combined Mortality Tables Employee termination None assumed Retirement age Age 65 or normal retirement date, if later Pre-retirement death benefit Calculated using aforementioned mortality, interest and termination assumptions and on the assumption that 100% of plan members have spouses Expenses Investment return is assumed to be net of plan expenses paid from the trust fund
+Inflation 2.00% and for future periods Salary increases 2.00% annually and for future periods Investment rate of return 4.00% (5% at June 30, 2020), net of pension plan investment expense including inflation Pre- and post-retirement mortality Mortality rates were based upon the 2021 and 2020 IRC 430(h)(3)(A) Combined Mortality Tables Employee termination None assumed Retirement age Age 65 or normal retirement date, if later Pre-retirement death benefit Calculated using aforementioned mortality, interest and termination assumptions and on the assumption that 100% of plan members have spouses Expenses Investment return is assumed to be net of plan expenses paid from the trust fund

-The long term rate of return on pension plan investments for the 2020 and 2019 actuarial valuations were determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each asset class.
+The long term rate of return on pension plan investments for the 2021 and 2020 actuarial valuations were determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Long-term

 Target Expected Real

 Asset Class Allocation Rate of Return

-Fixed income 100.00% 2.50%
+Fixed income 100.00% 2.00%